insaiyancvk/Computer-Vision/README.md

 cv2.VideoCapture(0) # 0 can be replaced with link to ipwebcam to use phone camera
 ```

-### A usual workflow of an end to end deep learning project on torch
+### A general workflow of an end to end deep learning project on torch

 #### If the image is in weird color (BGR):